superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 keyword_retriever.k =  3
 ```

-Now create the ensemble retriever which is a weighted combination of the above two.
+Now, we create the ensemble retriever, which is a weighted combination of the keyword and semantic retrievers above.

 ```python
 ensemble_retriever = EnsembleRetriever(retrievers=[vectorstore_retreiver,
                                                    keyword_retriever],
                                        weights=[0.3, 0.7])
 ```

-Modify the weights to incorporate the impact of both search outcomes appropriately.
-The values correspond to **α** and **1-α** as we discussed above.
-Here I have weighed keywords more with a value of 0.7.
+We modify the weights to incorporate the impact of both search outcomes appropriately.
+The weight values correspond to **α** and **1-α**, as we discussed above.
+We have weighted keywords more heavily, with a value of 0.7.

-We need to use an LLM in our RAG pipeline.
-Here we utilize a quantized version of [Zephyr-7B-Beta](http://HuggingFaceH4/zephyr-7b-beta) for lightweight and optimized performance.
+Our RAG pipeline needs an LLM.
+We utilize a quantized version of [Zephyr-7B-Beta](http://HuggingFaceH4/zephyr-7b-beta) for lightweight and optimized performance.

 ```python
 model_name = "HuggingFaceH4/zephyr-7b-beta"